dmham86/ImageMattingv2/README.md

 image.
 They can be seen on the foreground and on the new background.
 However, it is most clear on the alpha matte.
 More iterations clear up the results some.

+As a side note, I highly recommend Octave to anyone who can not get a copy of Matlab.